Need a Land Surveying Expert?

 An ILC is a certificate, not a survey!
 The measurements shown on an ILC are to the approximate record position of the property line.
 This line is subject to change if a full survey is performed.

 More extensive surveying may be required to clarify or resolve potential problems uncovered while obtaining measurements for an ILC.
-A full survey, such as an Improvement Survey Plat, is based upon more stringent procedures performed to locate the boundaries and will often locate or replace property corners.
+A full survey, such as an Improvement Survey Plat (ISP), is based upon more stringent procedures performed to locate the boundaries and will often locate or replace property corners.
 A full survey can be relied upon to locate future improvements.

 Can I build a fence based on my ILC?